Supplements to Research Grants

 Competing Revision Application (formerly termed Competitive Supplement)

 A competing revision is a request for an increase in support in a current budget period for expansion of the project's approved scope or research protocol.
 An application is required and this application undergoes NIH peer review.
-Revision applications are submitted using the forms, instructions, and guidelines detailed in the parent grant’s originating FOA.
-Should the parent grant’s FOA be expired, applicants are encouraged to apply via the guidelines for the appropriate parent announcement.
+Revision applications are submitted using the forms, instructions, and guidelines detailed in the parent grant’s originating NOFO.
+Should the parent grant’s NOFO be expired, applicants are encouraged to apply via the guidelines for the appropriate parent announcement.